Southeast Arkansas Dermatologist

 About Dr. Lum

-With over forty years of service to Pine Bluff, Dr. Lum has an active Dermatology practice, in addition to voluntary service to UAMS Department of Dermatology, Jefferson Regional Medical Center, and the Arkansas Area Health Education Centers.
-Dr. Lum has been a Board-Certified Dermatologist since 1977, and a state-licensed physician in Arkansas for over 47 years.
+Dr. Lum's commitment to the field of Dermatology spans over four decades, with an active practice and voluntary service to institutions such as the UAMS Department of Dermatology, Jefferson Regional Medical Center, and the Arkansas Area Health Education Centers.
+He has been a Board-Certified Dermatologist since 1977 and a state-licensed physician in Arkansas for 51 years.

 A native Arkansan, Dr. Lum was born in Blytheville, Mississippi County.
 After graduating from the University of Arkansas with a Bachelor of Science in Chemistry, he was commissioned as an officer in the U.S. Army.

-Graduating from the University of Arkansas for Medical Sciences, Dr. Lum was promoted to Captain in the US Army Medical Corps.
-He continued seven more years of active duty at the Armed Forces Institute of Pathology, Washington, D.C. and Martin Army Hospital, Fort Benning, Georgia.
-Dr. Lum served as Chief Resident at Brooke Army Medical Center, Fort Sam Houston, Texas, and was Chief, Department of Dermatology and Chief, Department of Medicine at the US Army MEDDAC, Fort Leonard Wood, Missouri.
+Graduating from the University of Arkansas for Medical Sciences, he was promoted to Captain in the U.S. Army Medical Corps.
+His dedication to service continued for seven more years at the Armed Forces Institute of Pathology, Washington, D.C., and Martin Army Hospital, Fort Benning, Georgia.
+Dr. Lum served as Chief Resident at Brooke Army Medical Center, Fort Sam Houston, Texas, and as Chief of the Department of Dermatology and the Department of Medicine at the U.S. Army MEDDAC, Fort Leonard Wood, Missouri.

 Receiving an honorable discharge and the Army Commendation Medal for Meritorious Service, Dr. Lum completed his active duty with the rank of Major.